mre/endler.dev/content/2025/how-to-review-code/index.md

 When it gets hard, remember that you're not rejecting the person, you're rejecting the code.
 Remind people that you appreciate their effort and that you want to help them improve.

+Even though you'll develop an intuition for what to focus on in reviews, you should still back it up with facts.
+If you find yourself saying "no" to the same thing over and over again, consider writing a style guide or a set of guidelines for your team.

 Be gracious but decisive.
 It's just code.

-## Don't Be A Gatekeeper

-Don't be a gatekeeper who only accepts code that meets your personal standards.
-Style guides should cover the baseline for code quality.

-Stay open to new ideas and approaches by being objective and constructive.
-That's a good idea in general, but especially in code reviews, where you're often dealing with subjective decisions.

-Even though you'll develop an intuition for what to focus on in reviews, you should still back it up with facts.

 ## Code Review Is Communication